kaycebasques/kayce.basqu.es/src/essays/sabbatical.md

   barebones coverage.

 <aside>
-  As luck would have it, global healthcare plans seem reasonably priced.
+  (Aside) As luck would have it, global healthcare plans seem reasonably priced.
 My partner and I got covered under Aetna's MHP Exclusive plan (their most comprehensive package) for under $300 a month total (not $300 per person).
 We opted for the highest deductible option